rienafairefr/bobiversestmap/README.md

     python3 manager.py runserver

-This will serve a Flask-D3.js web-app on localhost:5000 where you can see graphs about that dataset
+This will serve a Flask & D3.js web-app on localhost:5000 where you can see graphs about that dataset

     python3 manage.py freeze freeze